-In the 15th century, a number of people had noticed Saturn in the sky during the night time.
-Ever since it created curiosity in people.
+In the 15th century, a number of people had noticed Saturn in the sky during the night.
+Ever since then, it has instilled curiosity in people.
 However, in 1610, it was Galileo who observed Saturn for the first time using a telescope.
 A number of man-made satellites have been sent to Saturn to observe and study its atmosphere and conditions.
-Cassini Huygens was the first ever unmanned mission to Saturn.
+Cassini-Huygens was the first ever unmanned mission to Saturn.
 It was sent in the year 1997 and reached Saturn in 2004.
-Saturn is completely made of gases, unlike earth(which makes it one of the kid facts about earth) and some other planets.
+Saturn is completely made of gases, unlike Earth(which makes it one of the kid facts about earth) and some other planets.
 This means, if you ever go to Saturn, you would be floating in it for its gases.

 Atmosphere of Saturn

 As already discussed, Saturn is made of gases.
 It can be termed as a giant gas ball.
-The atmosphere of Saturn is approximately composed of 75 percent of hydrogen and the rest 25 percent of helium.
-Besides these two gases, it also has traces of other gases, like methane and water.
+The atmosphere of Saturn is approximately composed of 75% of hydrogen and the rest 25% of helium.
+Besides these two gases, it also has traces of other gases like methane and water.

 Rotation and Revolution

-It is a well-known fact that as we talk about planets that are farther from the Sun, the revolution period increases.
+It’s a well-known fact that as we talk about planets that are farther from the Sun, the revolution period increases.
 Saturn is situated 1.35 billion kilometers from the Sun.
 This definitely means Saturn takes its own sweet time to complete one revolution.
 Saturn revolves at a speed of 9.69 kilometers per second.
-Saturn takes approximately 29 earth years to complete its one revolution.
-When we talk about the revolution of other planets, we mostly talk in terms of earth years.
+Saturn takes approximately 29 Earth years to complete its one revolution.
+When we talk about the revolution of other planets, we mostly talk in terms of Earth years.
 In terms of Saturn’s day count, one year on Saturn would mean 24,491 solar days.

 Seasons on Saturn